-- The principal cause leading to failure of bridge components due to the four natural hazards arises from the Shear failure of substructure, Unseating and overturning / toppling of superstructure components.
-One element failure show the possibility of cascading effect leading to at times to the entire bridge failure. - 2.
-All the three failure modes result from horizontal force acting on the bridge structure.

-- 3. During floods [due to heavy rain upstream or cyclone] and / or debris flowing post landslides, the origin of first possible failure arises from scouring and shear failure of substructure.
+- 1. The principal cause leading to the failure of bridge components due to the four natural hazards arises from the shear failure of the substructure, unseating and overturning/toppling of superstructure components.
+One element failure shows the possibility of a cascading effect leading to at times the entire bridge failure. - 2.
+All three failure modes result from horizontal force acting on the bridge structure. - During floods (due to heavy rain upstream or cyclone) and/or debris flowing post landslides, the origin of the first possible failure arises from scouring and shear failure of the substructure.
 The high velocity of flowing water causes scouring resulting in very high horizontal force on the substructure. - 4.
-If all other geometrical parameters of the bridge structure are same, the substructure will result in failure under two clear boundaries namely: BSRN value greater than 3.5, and water flow velocity exceeds 20 kmph. - 5.
-The progressive failure transgression occurs as under [for same BSRN], as velocity exceeds 15 kmph, the substructure will show signs of moving from being Safe to Marginally Safe.
-Transgressing progressively to all three modes of failure mechanism occurring when velocity exceeds 20 22 kmph. - 6.
-The above stated velocity causing failure is for bridges with minimum dimension of circular substructure elements to be over 1.75 meters.
-If this dimension reduces to 1.20 meters, the velocity of 16 kmph is sufficient to cause failure.
+If all other geometrical parameters of the bridge structure are the same, the substructure will result in failure under two clear boundaries namely: BSRN value greater than 3.5, and water flow velocity exceeding 20 kmph. - 5.
+The progressive failure transgression occurs [for same BSRN] as velocity exceeds 15 kmph, the substructure will show signs of moving from being Safe to Marginally Safe.
+This transgression progresses through all three modes of failure mechanisms when the velocity exceeds 20 to 22 km/h. - 6.
+The above-stated velocity causing failure is for bridges with a minimum dimension of circular substructure elements to be over 1.75 m.
+If this dimension reduces to 1.20 m, the velocity of 16 kmph is sufficient to cause failure. - 7.
+Rectangular substructure and deeper superstructure show reduced probability of collapse.
+Velocity exceeding 25 kmph can cause failure in bridges with Rectangular substructure and girder depth over 2.25 m. - 8.
+Increasing the minimum dimensions of the substructure with shear reinforcements of higher diameter will result in enhanced resilience during floods, which do not overtop the bridge deck.

 Circular Pier of diameter varying from 1.2 to 1.8 meters.
 Height of pier 8 meters, Concrete M40 and shear rebar 18mm at 150 mm C/C, ABSRN>3.5

 Pier Dia Velocity of water flow

 1.2 9 12 14 15 15.5 16 17 18

 1.6 9 12 15 15.5 16 16.5 17 18.5

 1.8 9 12 16 16 16.5 17 17 19

 Sfactor 1.00 1.00 0.83 0.66 0.50 0.33 0.17 0.00

-All Safe All Safe 2 Safe 1 Mar 1.Safe, 2Mar 3 Marginal 2Mar.
-1 Colla 2Colla1Mar All Collapse
+All Safe All Safe 2 Safe,1 Mar 1 Safe, 2Mar 3 Marginal 2Mar, 1 Colla 2Colla,1Mar All Collapse

-Table: 01 From All Safe to All Collapse as velocity increases [Circular Piers]
+Table 1: From All Safe to All Collapse as velocity increases [Circular Piers]

-Graph: 01 From All Safe to All Collapse as velocity increases [Circular Piers]
+Graph 1: From All Safe to All Collapse as velocity increases [Circular Piers]

-The response of rectangular pier with minimum dimension varying from 1.2 meters to 1.8 meters evaluated and the velocity found to be greater for such sections as compared to circular pier.
+The response of a rectangular pier with a minimum dimension varying from 1.2 m to 1.8 m was evaluated and the velocity was found to be greater for such sections as compared to a circular pier.